-Criminal actors have also established themselves in Albania's most exclusive coastal regions.
-169 Numerous cases illustrate how widely illicit money has infiltrated tourist bars, restaurants, clubs and hotels, especially
+Criminal groups have established themselves in Albania's most exclusive coastal regions, funding their investments with private loans.
+168 Numerous cases illustrate how widely illicit money has infiltrated tourist bars,

 Beyond real estate, the tourism sector and retail sector offer additional opportunities to launder funds into the day-to-day operations of the businesses.
-Businesses inflate their daily records of sales, meals served or guest numbers, using fictitious high turnover to account for illicit money.
-While these businesses have been subject to many inspections by the Kosovar Tax Authority for suspected tax evasion, political protection often helps them avoid prosecution.
+Businesses inflate their daily records of sales, meals served or guest numbers, using fictitious high turnover to account for illicit money.171 While these businesses have been subject to many inspections by the Kosovar Tax Authority for suspected tax evasion, political protection often helps them avoid prosecution.172

 Money-laundering activities are also facilitated by gaps in the corporate registration process for establishing a limited liability company (LLC).
 For example, an LLC business can be registered with proprietary capital of €1 000 or even less.
 After registration, the owner can invest large sums in the business without ever declaring where the money came from.
-These investments are treated as legitimate expenses, are often tax-deductible, and tax inspectors will not check their origins.
+These investments are treated as legitimate expenses, are often tax-deductible, and tax inspectors will not check their origins.173